owonwo/pathline-animation/README.md

 > npm run dev --port=4800
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ## Learn More
 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.